Updated: March 12, 2025

 Portugal is a very safe country for US citizens to visit.
 It has a low crime rate, a well-developed tourist infrastructure, and a friendly local population.
 However, like any travel destination, it’s essential to exercise standard precautions, particularly in tourist-heavy areas.

-Crime in Portugal is rather low.
-However, the most frequent criminal activities encountered by visitors are petty theft and pickpocketing, while violent crime occurrences remain relatively rare.
+Crime rates are low in Portugal, but be wary of pickpocketing, bag-snatching and theft from holiday properties and accommodation, which are more common in major tourist areas.
+However, violent crime occurrences remain relatively rare.
 Scams against tourists occur to a limited degree in busy tourist areas.
 ATM skimming and taxi overcharging are also reported in popular cities like Lisbon and Porto.

 The Portuguese are very welcoming to tourists and usually go out of their way to help foreigners in Portugal.
 They can often be seen providing helpful advice about their favorite dining spots or attractions in the area.
 With time, visitors will quickly become part of this culture’s warm embrace that makes them feel right at home from day one!